 - (a) Intervention of right.
-On timely motion, the court must permit anyone to intervene who: - (1) is given an unconditional right to intervene by a statute; or - (2) claims an interest relating to the property or transaction that is the subject of the action, and is so situated that disposing of the action may as a practical matter impair or impede the movant's ability to protect its interest, unless existing parties adequately represent that interest.
+On timely motion, the court will permit anyone to intervene who: - (1) is given an unconditional right to intervene by a statute; or - (2) claims an interest relating to the property or transaction that is the subject of the action, and is so situated that disposing of the action may as a practical matter impair or impede the movant's ability to protect the movant's interest, unless existing parties adequately represent that interest or the claim is one over which the court lacks jurisdiction.